 Knxwledge can’t be talked about without mentioning his partner in crime and the main man he grew up making beats with, MNDSGN.
 The two made beats together while living in New Jersey, working together at the same convenience store.
 Eventually, the pair began to gain recognition via the internet, and Boothe soon got put on a lineup with an early incarnation of the Low End Theory collective, eventually moving to Los Angeles and securing a deal with Stones Throw.

 This led to a tumble of career moves for the artist, with his beats being used by Quelle Chris, Joey Bada$$ and eventually, Kendrick Lamar.
 In 2015, Knxwledge dropped a collaborative album with multi-instrumentalist and charismatic frontman Anderson .Paak to release an EP that would blossom into a full-length collaborative album that takes soul, funk, and hip-hop into a fragmented, experimental direction.

-The producer lives by a code of ethics that have been passed down from beatmaker to beatmaker, and will occasionally outline his mantra through his Instagram stories.
+The producer lives by a code of ethics that have been passed down from beatmaker to beatmaker, and will occasionally outline pieces of his mantra through his Instagram stories.
 His old-school producer aesthetic combined with his unique flair succeeds in maintaining the legacy of his predecessors as well as taking hip-hop to strange, introspective new places.
-Even though the dude has tons of tracks, most available for true fans that subscribe to his output.
+Even though the dude has tons of tracks, most are only available for true fans that subscribe to his output.
 Listen to five tracks that sum up his style below.